 Swiss culture is renowned for its politeness, which can be quite extreme.
 When exploring nature, hiking in the mountains, or strolling through parks in Zurich, you may be greeted by others.
 A simple “Grüezi” or a nod is the customary response.

-2. Trust is everywhere
+2. Trust Is Everywhere

 People, businesses, and authorities all trust one another.
 Deals are often done verbally or with a handshake.
-It’s common to pay via bank transfer after receiving the products or services, even from online stores.
+It’s common to pay via bank transfer after receiving products or services, even from online stores.
 You can even call the tax authorities for advice on how to file your taxes in the most beneficial way—for you.

-3. It’s safe
+3. It’s Safe

 As a woman, I feel safe everywhere in Switzerland, particularly in Zurich.
 Reports of violence do occur, but they are rare.